 Lower Back Pain

-LBP is usually categorized in 3 subsections: acute, sub-acute and chronic.
+Lower back pain is usually categorised in 3 subsections: acute, sub-acute and chronic.
 These subsections are based on the duration of the back pain.
-Acute LBP is an episode of LBP for less than 6 weeks, sub-acute LBP between 6 and 12 weeks and chronic LBP for 12 weeks or more.
+Acute is an episode of lower back pain for less than 6 weeks, sub-acute is between 6 and 12 weeks and chronic is for 12 weeks or more.

--Pain that travels to the bum, legs, and feet
+-Pain that travels to your bum, legs, and feet

 -Changing positions helps to alleviate pain

--Pain that is worse in the morning when waking up and better after moving around
+-Pain is worse in the morning when waking up and better after moving around

-A physical exam will also be carried out to examine the possible causes of the pain further.
-A typical physical exam includes, palpation, neurological exam, range of motion tests, reflex test and a straight leg raise test.
+A typical physical exam includes, palpation, neurological exam, range of motion tests, reflex test, slump test and a straight leg raise test.